NomicFoundation/hardhat/packages/hardhat-core/README.md

 [![NPM Package](https://img.shields.io/npm/v/hardhat.svg?style=flat-square)](https://www.npmjs.org/package/hardhat)
 ![Build Status](https://github.com/nomiclabs/hardhat/workflows/CI/badge.svg)
 ---------
-Hardhat is a Ethereum development environment for professionals.
+Hardhat is an Ethereum development environment for professionals.
 It facilitates performing frequent tasks, such as running tests, automatically checking code for mistakes or interacting with a smart contract.
 Check out the [plugin list](https://hardhat.org/plugins/) to use it with your existing tools.

 Developed by [Nomic Labs](https://nomiclabs.io/) and funded by an Ethereum Foundation grant.